Welcome to the Anchorage Alaska Visitors Guide for 2009 Anchorage AK.

 Where To Find The Summer Solstice Festivals In Alaska.

-Festivals celebrating the Summer Solstice take place all over Alaska, and vary by city as well as region.
-In Anchorage, the Annual AWAIC Summer Solstice Festival is held to benefit the Abused Women Aid in Crisis program.
+Summer Solstice In Anchorage, the Annual Anchorage Summer Solstice Festival is held to benefit the Abused Women Aid in Crisis program.
 Held downtown in the Town Square’s flower-filled park, the Festival features live entertainment, craft booths selling unique, made-in-Alaska gifts, as well as a variety of local food vendors.
 It’s a great festival for a good cause!
+Head on down to this annual Alaskan summer solstice festival held in the Town Square Park located in the park at 4th Ave & Town Square.
+Organized by the Anchorage Downtown Partnership, Ltd. will bne held on the Sat. closest to Summer Solstice.

 Fairbanks offers a full week of Summer Solstice celebrations, including: